geek4unix/moxa-nport-studer-xcom-lan/README.md

 **Configure Nport to send data to studer-innotec server**

-Login to the Nport/Moxa interface I had to :
+Login to the Nport/Moxa interface:

 1) change operation mode to tcp client
 2) change the 1st of 4 settings for destination IP 1 to : xcom.studer-innotec.com , port 83